martineskobg/CucumberNumberExpressions/README.md

 # Cucumber Number Expressions

-## This is a Maven project created for training purples.
+## This is a Maven project created for training purpose.

 #### Description
 I've created this project to test the functionality of two calculators (SumCalculator and DifferenceCalculator), to gain experience with "Java", "Cucumber", "BDD" and JUnit.
 In this project I have created